Purpose of Environmental Health and Safety

 - comply with state and federal regulations

-Finally, the department head must expect all departmental personnel to follow these procedures.
+Finally, the department head must expect all departmental personnel to follow all procedures in this manual.

 Definition of Terms